 Complications of phimosis

 - Phimosis is a risk factor for penile carcinoma.

 - Circumcision has a beneficial effect on the incidence of invasive carcinoma of penis but not carcinoma in situ.

 - Balanitis xerotica obliterans may require not just circumcision but dilatation of the urethral meatus or meatoplasty.

-Occurs when a tight prepuce is retracted and then is unable to be replaced as the glans swells.
+This occurs when a tight prepuce is retracted and then unable to be replaced as the glans swells.
 This is a urological emergency.
 Always check there is no encircling foreign body constricting venous return, such as a ring, rubber band or hair.